Greyhawk: Between editions (1980–1983)

 Before the folio edition was released, Gygax planned to publish supplementary information, using his column "From the Sorcerer's Scroll" that appeared on a semi-regular basis in TSR's Dragon Magazine.

 In the May 1980 issue, Gygax gave a quick overview of the development of his new The World of Greyhawk folio.
 For players who planned to use large scale army tactics, he gave details of the private armies that were commanded by some prominent Greyhawk characters from his original home game: Bigby, Mordenkainen, Robilar, Tenser and Erac's Cousin.
 Gygax also mentioned some of the planned Greyhawk publications he was overseeing: a large-scale map of the city of Greyhawk; some adventure modules set in Greyhawk; a supplementary map of lands outside the Flanaess; all fifty levels of Castle Greyhawk's dungeon; and miniatures army combat rules.
 None of these projects, other than a few of the adventure modules, were published by TSR.

 Although Gygax originally intended to immediately publish more details of Greyhawk in Dragon on a regular basis, other projects intervened, and it was not until the August 1981 issue of Dragon that Len Lakofka, in his column "Leomund's Tiny Hut", outlined methods for determining a character's place of birth and languages spoken.
 Gygax added an addendum concerning the physical appearances of the main Greyhawk races.
 In the November 1981 issue, Gygax gave further details of racial characteristics and modes of dress.

 In the December 1982 issue, David Axler contributed a system for determining weather in the world of Greyhawk.
-Gygax later said he thought a system of fourteen charts for determining the weather was too cumbersome, and he personally didn't use it in his home campaign.
+Gygax later said he thought a system of fourteen charts for determining the weather was too cumbersome, and he personally did not use it in his home campaign.

 More information about every political region

 The folio edition had thirty two pages, and information about each region was condensed into a short paragraph or two.
 Gygax realized that some players needed more in-depth information about the motivations and aspirations of each region, and the history of interactions with surrounding regions.
 With this in mind, Gygax decided to publish a much longer description of each region in Dragon.
 The first two articles, covering seventeen regions, appeared in the December 1981 and January 1982 issues.
-Due to his involvement in many other TSR projects, Gygax handed responsibility for completion of this project to Rob Kuntz, who covered the remaining forty three regions in the March 1982, July 1982 and September 1982 issues.
+Due to his involvement in many other TSR projects, Gygax handed responsibility for completion of this project to Rob Kuntz, who covered the remaining forty three regions in the March, July and September 1982 issues.